dlunsfo1/americas-top-ten-club/README.md

-# Americas Top Ten Club
+# America's Top Ten Club
 America's authority on Independent Dining Establishments

 Looking for a premier dining experience?
 Why not have it at one of America's top restuarants.
 Whether you're looking for Steak, Seafood or even an Irish establishment America's Top Ten club allow you to rate, review and find the closest Top dining experience.
 Users can keep track of their dining expereinces and become and receieve specail benefits along the way.
 You can build your profile, so the next time you're ready for Top Dining experience you'll be ready.